Top 16 UI/UX Design Trends to Watch Out For in 2023

-People are very used to applications, and websites in 2022 will try to be more app-like in order to attract users.
-No-code principles of building websites, animations, and user experience that reminds mobile applications, is what will lead the web design in this and the following years.
+People are very used to applications, and websites in 2023 will try to be more app-like in order to attract users.
+No-code principles of building websites, animations, and user experience that remind mobile applications, are what will lead the web design in this and the following years.

 #14 Bold and oversized typography

 Large and bold letters in heroes and other web design elements are becoming more and more popular.
 Combine that with interactive animation and a 3D effect, and you’ll get a trendy 2023 design.
 Flat and graphic designs are also extremely popular, so you can create your own unique brand vibe using bold typography in all its forms.